ADAFSA launches ambitious plan to expand recycled water use in Abu Dhabi farms

 PHOTO

-The project aligns with the UAE Water Security Strategy 2036 objectives to ensure the sustainability and continuity of securing water supplies for all residential, commercial, government, industrial and agricultural uses.
-It is also consistent with Abu Dhabi's recycled water policy, which aims to maximise the use of recycled water and contribute to the rationalisation of groundwater use in agriculture and achieving integrated management and sustainable development of available water resources.
+The project is in line with the objectives of the UAE Water Security Strategy 2036 to ensure the sustainability and continuity of securing water supplies for all residential, commercial, government, industrial and agricultural uses.
+It is also consistent with Abu Dhabi's recycled water policy, which aims to maximise the use of recycled water, in addition to contributing to the rationalisation of groundwater use in agriculture and achieving integrated management and sustainable development of available water resources.
+This is because recycled water is one of the most important alternative and sustainable sources for use in agriculture, with the need to comply with international standards that ensure the safe use of recycled water and the safety of agricultural products produced by farms irrigated with this water.

+ADAFSA is collaborating with all relevant authorities in the Emirate to identify sustainable and alternative sources of groundwater and desalinated water for agricultural uses in the Emirate of Abu Dhabi, in addition to adhering to implementing procedures and mechanisms that protect public health and the environment while also promoting agricultural production in the Emirate.

 He further pointed out that the agricultural sector still relies on groundwater for 81.4%, desalinated seawater for 18% and recycled water for 0.6%, so the use of recycled water must be expanded to reduce groundwater depletion and desalinated seawater consumption.